 Biörn Riese, Partner, JURIE

 Biörn Riese at JURIE specializes in providing advice and support relating to corporate governance and sustainability, with a focus on anti-corruption and risk management.
-While most assignments are confidential, some, like the investigation of TeliaSonera’s investment in Uzbekistan, the winding up of HQ Bank, Nordea Bank’s involvement in the Panama Papers and Swedbank’s AML matters, have been public.
+While most assignments are confidential, some, like the investigation of TeliaSonera’s investment in Uzbekistan, the winding up of HQ Bank, Nordea Bank’s involvement in the Panama Papers and Swedbank’s AML matters, have been made public.